AXIA-JS/zee-ava/README.md

 ### Working with KeyPairs

-The X-Chain's KeyPair has standardized KeyPair functionality.
+The AssetChain's KeyPair has standardized KeyPair functionality.
 The following operations are available on any KeyPair that implements this interface.

 ```js
 const address = keypair.getAddress() // returns Buffer